deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/01-write-and-run-your-first-c++-program/note.md

-## Write and Run Your First C++ Program
+## Write and Run First C++ Program

-C++ is a *compiled* language; there is a separate program - the compiler - that converts your code to an executable program that the computer can run.
+C++ is a *compiled* language; there is a separate program - the compiler - that converts code to an executable program that the computer can run.
 This means that running a new C++ program is normally a two step process:

-1. Compile your code with a compiler.
+1. Compile code with a compiler.
 2. Run the executable file that the compiler outputs.

 ### C++ Main()